Chirath02/Algorithms/README.md

-* Coursera Courses
+# Coursera Courses

-1. An Introduction to Interactive Programming in Python
+1. An Introduction to Interactive Programming in Python, by Princeton University
-2. Design and Analysis of Algorithms, Part 1
+2. Algorithms Part 1, by Princeton University
+3. Machine Learning, by Stanford University